ANONYMOUS, CONFIDENTIAL, TEXT OR VOICE

-Survivors who Harm Other Children
+Survivors Who Harm Other Children

 Hurt people hurt people.
 This is true of every human who has ever lived.
 But child sexual trauma takes it to an especially painful and destructive level.
 Sometimes the “victim” and “perpetrator” roles fall not only within the same family, but within the same person.
 Issues of responsibility, harm, shame and trauma become especially intense when this happens--and it happens to a lot of people.